Home | Ultralight Gear List

 I tracked down the bug Harry mentions above and it will be fixed in version 1.7 which I’ll try and release soon…

-What do I get from this if I do not use Wordpress.
+What do I get from this if I do not use WordPress.
 Is the whole thing broken, or do I get partial functionality?
 I’ll probably forget I posted this, so if there’s a way for you to respond to my email, that would be great.

 Thanks.